ericniebler/range-v3/doc/index.md

 mutating the original data.
 This makes it easier to reason about your code, especially when writing concurrent programs.

-Below is a list of the lazy range combinators, or *views*, that Range v3 provides, and a blurb about how each is intended to be used.
+Below is a list of the lazy range combinators, or *views*, that Range-v3 provides, and a blurb about how each is intended to be used.

 <DL>